aasensior/sense-r/README.md

 # sense-r
 Functional examples on integrating Qlik Sense and R.

 Plan is to evolve it in order to cover more functionalities and use cases.
+Feedback is appreciated.

 #### Background